 “The more clearly you can communicate with a puppy, the faster you’ll get from point A (puppy) to point B, which is a finished retriever.
 It’s all about communication.
 Communicate as clearly as possible with something that has about the same mentality of a human toddler.”

-At the end of the day, Loeffler says, with proper training you’ll protect your friend, protect your investment, and protect your time.
+With proper training, you’ll protect your friend, your investment, and your time.